microsoft/vscode-docs/blogs/2020/12/03/chromebook-get-started.md

 ## Enable Linux on your Chromebook

-Before we can install VS Code on Chrome OS, we need to enable support for native Linux apps, using _Crostini_.
+Before we can install VS Code on Chrome OS, we need to enable support for native Linux apps, using Crostini.

 First, open your system's Settings, then look for **Linux (Beta)** on the sidebar.
 From there, turn on Linux support.